 Many pieces of everything crackers are spread out on a large lined baking sheet.

-Mix the ingredients.
-In a large mixing bowl, stir together the starter, flour, butter (or oil) and kosher salt.
+1. Mix the ingredients.
+In a large bowl, stir together the unfed sourdough starter, flour, butter (or oil) and kosher salt.
 Mix it all together until the mixture begins to come together and a dough forms.

-Cover.
-Cover the kneaded dough with a towel.
-Allow it to rest for 20 minutes – don’t rush this part!
+3. Cover.
+Cover the kneaded dough with a towel or plastic wrap.
+Allow it to rest for 20 minutes or for a couple of hours – don’t rush this part!

-Divide and roll the dough.
-Start by dividing the dough in half.
-Then, roll out the dough into a thin, rectangular shape on a piece of parchment paper.
+4. Divide and roll the dough.
+Start by dividing the cracker dough in half.
+Then, roll out the dough with a rolling pin into a thin, rectangular shape on a piece of parchment paper.
 Shape doesn’t matter, here.
 Repeat this process with the remaining dough.
+(If the dough is sticking to the rolling pin, sprinkle the top of the dough with a little extra flour.)

 A stack of crackers is placed on a small navy blue plate.

-Store-bought cream cheese or a slice of cheddar cheese both pair well with these flavorful homemade crackers.
-However, I really love smearing some ricotta cheese and Boursin cheese on these crackers more than anything else!
+Store-bought cream cheese or a slice of cheddar cheese both pair well with these flavorful homemade sourdough crackers and make a great snack.
+However, I really love smearing some ricotta cheese and Boursin cheese on these crunchy crackers more than anything else!

 They’re also fantastic served alongside this Crab Dip or topped with a spoonful of our favorite Hoagie Dip!